How to Use Pictalk AAC?

 Image options

-It is also possible to modify the "Speech" and the "Meaning".
+It is also possible to edit the "Speech" and the "Meaning".

 Sidebar

-As in other AAC applications, it is possible to pin pictograms or collections in a sidebar.
+Like in other AAC apps, it is possible to pin pictograms or collections in a sidebar.
 They will thus be highlighted and accessible at any time.

 Sidebar